seenae/abuseio-docker/README.md

 and connect your browser to [http://localhost:8000/](http://localhost:8000/)

+### to update

+It's recommended to pull the new image and create a new container, however you can update to a newer AbuseIO by running the update script in the container

+    # docker exec -t -i <container_id> /scripts/update_abuseio.sh

+After the update (in the container or a new container) you should check if your config still works.

 ### configuration
 During the first boot of the container, AbuseIO will create an admin account and setup a default AbuseIO instance.
 The credentials, for the admin account, will be shown during this setup.